STYLE OF WRITING

 It comprises the procedures or steps of the research, e.g., from the methods of sampling to the data analysis, and presented in brief and concisely by numbering.
 Data Analysis and Discussion

 It presents the analysis of the related results, theories, and hypotheses (if any) based on the writer’s reasoning.
 Data analysis and discussion should be presented in brief but clear and it is not dominated by table presentation.
 The tables which are presented should not be the rough output but in the processed and brief summary.
 Tables and pictures are presented consistently in the center and the titles are above the tables or pictures.

 It is the closing of the article which reflects the essence and reasoning of the research by the writer.
 It is also logically based on the evidence taken from, and presented by the writer in paragraphs.
 Implication, limitations, and suggestions are also presented in paragraphs without numbering.

 Primary sources are preferably high valued while the secondary ones should not dominate the total references.
 The style of reference writing follows the Harvard Style.

-Appendices consist of research instruments, supporting data, pictures, and others that support the articles and help readers understand the research articles.
+Appendices consist of research instruments, supporting data, pictures, and others that support the articles and helps readers understand the research articles